devsaroshh/devsaroshh/README.md

 ## Usage
 ## Admin Panel:

-Access the admin panel by navigating to localhost/pos/admin.username:admin;password:admin123.
+Access the admin panel by navigating to localhost/pos/admin.

+username:admin.
+password:admin123.

 Log in with admin credentials to access advanced functionalities.
 Manage users, roles, orders, sales, products, and inventory seamlessly from the admin dashboard.